edgeimpulse/expert-projects/gesture-recognition-on-silabs-xg24.md

 <img src=".gitbook/assets/gesture-recognition-on-silabs-xg24/lightblue-tb2.gif" align="center" height="50%">

-Then move your finger to create the gesture pattern that you trained, and you should see a notification on your phone.
+To test if the model is working accurately, move your finger to recreate the gesture pattern that you (or Manivannan!) trained, and you should see a notification on your phone.

 ![](.gitbook/assets/gesture-recognition-on-silabs-xg24/notification.png)

-Well, now you have learned how to clone a Public Edge Impulse project, capture more data, and deploy to a Thunderboard Sense 2 directly.
+At this point, you have learned how to clone a Public Edge Impulse project, capture more data, and deploy to a Thunderboard Sense 2 directly.

-## Deploy To xG24 Dev Kit
+## Deploy To the xG24 Dev Kit

-Now, we will explore how we can deploy the same model on Silabs xG24 hardware instead.
+Now, we will explore how we can deploy the same model to the newer Silabs xG24 hardware instead.
+Keep in mind that there are some upgrades and differences between the Thunderboard Sense 2 and the xG24, and the not all of the sensors themselves are identical (some are though).
+For this project specifically, the original work done by Manivannan recorded data from the Thunderboard's IMU, but the xG24 has a 6-axis IMU.
+So, we should recollect new data to take advantage of this and ensure our data is applicable.
+If your use-case is simple enough that new data won't data won't be needed, the sensor you are using is identical between the boards, or that your data collection and model creation steps built a model that is still reliable you might be able to skip this.

-Actually, you can deploy the model straight to an xG24 without making any changes to the model itself.
+If your data is indeed simple enough, you can deploy the model straight to an xG24 without making any changes to the model itself.
 You only need to revisit the "Deployment" tab in the Edge Impulse Studio, select "SiLabs xG24 Dev Kit" under Build firmware, and Build.
+For the sake of demonstration we will give it a try in this project, though as mentioned the upgrade from 3-axis to 6-axis data really should be investigated, but the sensor itself is identical between the boards so our data should still be valid.
+We'll give it a try.

 ![](.gitbook/assets/gesture-recognition-on-silabs-xg24/deployment-xg24.png)